opendocsg/slw-judgments-backfill/2017_SGHCR_20/report.md

 12     Based on the report of the Disciplinary Tribunal, the Defendants took out an application to stay the execution of the Consent Judgment pending the outcome of the hearing before the Court of Three Judges.
 The parties agreed that enforcement would be held in abeyance pending the decision of the Court of Three Judges.

-13     On 19 August 2016, the Court of Three Judges rendered its decision in _Law Society of Singapore v Leong Pek Gan_ [2016] 5 SLR 1091 (“ _Leong Pek Gan_ ”).
+13     On 19 August 2016, the Court of Three Judges rendered its decision in _Law Society of Singapore v Leong Pek Gan_ <span class="citation">[2016] 5 SLR 1091</span> (“ _Leong Pek Gan_ ”).
 In relation to the two charges mentioned at [8] above, the Court of Three Judges held that the Law Society had to prove, _inter alia_ , that the transaction involved an illegal purpose, namely, unlicensed moneylending in contravention of the MLA ( _Leong Pek Gan_ at [58]).
 This, in turn, raised the following two sub-issues ( _Leong Pek Gan_ at [59]):

  (a) whether there was a loan in the first place (or, in other words, whether the Agreement was in substance a loan); and